ZahraMA99/TypeScript-Fundamentals/Introduction.md

 add(3, 4);
 ```
 <br/>
-2. It has the potential to move some kinds of errors from runtime to compile time.
+2. It has the potential to move some kinds of errors from runtime to compile time.<br/>
 > Examples:
 > 1. Values that are potentially absent (null or undefined)<br/>
 > 2. Incomplete refactoring<br/>